 Who are we?

-BILD Association of Certified Training has been set up to certify training services that include a restrictive intervention.
+Bild Association of Certified Training has been set up to certify training services that include a restrictive physical intervention.
 We are licenced by the Restraint Reduction Network to certify services as complying with the Restraint Reduction Network Training Standards.

 What do you need to know about certification?

-- Use of Force Act statutory guidance (2021) states 'Training providers must be certified as complying with the RRN Training Standards'
+- The Mental Health Units (Use of Force) Act statutory guidance (2021) states 'Training providers must be certified as complying with the RRN Training Standards'

 - FIND OUT MORE

 Certification of training against the Restraint Reduction Network Training Standards must also be accredited by the United Kingdom Accreditation Service (UKAS) as complying with the ISO certification standards to ensure impartiality, credibility and integrity.

 BILD Association of Certified Training have been granted accreditation by UKAS as meeting the ISO 17065:2012 standards for certification.
 (Customer number 10766).